 The technology revolution in supply chain logistics is experiencing a transformational wave of new innovations and challenges.
 With rapid digital technologies, now the customers expect a faster order placement and delivery process resulting in organizations seeking to implement innovative technologies to deliver service quickly and efficiently.
 IoT is one such innovation that is transforming the complex supply chain into a seamless process.
 IoT innovations like Sensor data and RFID (Radio Frequency Identification) provide information to enable real-time tracking and alerts for better decision making.
-Such data can be converted into vital information to help business improve operations and businesses.
+Such data can be converted into vital information to help businesses improve operations and businesses.

 What is IoT in supply chain logistics?

-There are numerous IoT devices in the supply chain like autonomous vehicles, sensors that alert and inform customers, but the most interesting use of IoT is to embed smart sensors in a product’s packaging to allow customers to trace their products throughout the supply chain up to final delivery.
+IoT or the Internet of Things is a gathering of interconnected devices (physical) that can monitor, report and send and exchange data.
+The information compiled via IoT provides manufacturers and other stakeholders with abundant information for updated business insights.
+There are numerous IoT devices in the supply chain like autonomous vehicles, and sensors that alert and inform customers, but the most interesting use of IoT is to embed smart sensors in a product’s packaging to allow customers to trace their products throughout the supply chain up to final delivery.

 How does it help a supply chain business?